-

 the Revolt of 1173, the king performed a public act of penance,

-which absolved him of all responsibility]
+which reputedly absolved him of all responsibility]

 -